-Mark Baskinger is an Associate Professor in the School of Design whose research interests include new paradigms for interactive objects and methodologies for design drawing/visual thinking.
+Mark Baskinger is an Associate Professor and Chair of the Products Track in the School of Design whose research interests include new paradigms for interactive objects, durational design, and methodologies for design drawing/visual thinking.

-Mark is also co-author of Drawing Ideas®: a hand-drawn approach for better design published in 2013 as the first design book of Watson-Guptill, a division of Penguin-Random House (now Ten Speed Press/The Crown Publishing Group).
-Currently in its third printing, Drawing Ideas is headed to Mandarin and Spanish versions and has become a staple textbook for design drawing.
+Mark is also co-author of Drawing Ideas®: a hand-drawn approach for better design published in 2013 as the first design book for Watson-Guptill, a division of Penguin-Random House (now under the Ten Speed Press imprint).
+Currently in its third printing, Drawing Ideas is now published in Spanish (Dibujar las Ideas) and has become a staple textbook for many design programs.
 An international speaker and workshop leader, he conducts Drawing Ideas® workshops in conference and business contexts where he makes design drawing methods and visual thinking techniques accessible to a broader audience and demonstrates strategies for using sketching to foster collaboration in design processes.
 In this capacity he has conducted over 60 workshops with Fortune 500 companies, independent design and technology firms, academic programs, and conferences.

-As a specialist in integrative design he has played a key role in collaboration with many units on campus, including: industrial design consultant to the Disney Research interaction design group, a researcher and founding design member of the Quality of Life Technology Engineering Research Center through Carnegie Mellon University and the University of Pittsburgh supported by NSF, design consultant to CMU Robotics Department, core faculty member of the former Master of Tangible Interaction Design (mTID) program through CMU School of Architecture, affiliate faculty member and project advisor for the Human-Computer Interaction Institute (HCII) and researcher with the d.search-labs at the Technische Universiteit Eindhoven, The Netherlands (TU/e).
+Mark has played a key role in collaboration with many units on campus, including: the Tepper School of Business, industrial design consultant to the Disney Research interaction design group, researcher and founding design member of the Quality of Life Technology Engineering Research Center through Carnegie Mellon University and the University of Pittsburgh supported by NSF, design consultant to CMU Robotics Department, core faculty member of the former Master of Tangible Interaction Design (mTID) program through CMU School of Architecture, affiliate faculty member and project advisor for the Human-Computer Interaction Institute (HCII) and researcher with the d.search-labs a partner experimental design laboratory at the Technische Universiteit Eindhoven, The Netherlands (TU/e).

 Prior to joining Carnegie Mellon, Mark was creative director at Corchia Woliner Rhoda in New York City, was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept, and was a designer at MAYA Design, Pittsburgh.
 He also held a visiting faculty position in the School of Art and Design at the University of Illinois (UIUC) where he initiated courses that bridged the Industrial Design and Graphic Design programs.
 External to his appointment at CMU, he co-founded The Letter Thirteen Design Agency, an interdisciplinary design firm, and served as co-director for 12 years from 2005-2017.

-Mark is currently pursuing a PhD with the Royal Melbourne Institute of Technology and holds an MFA in Industrial Design from the University of Illinois (UIUC) and a BFA in Graphic Design from Carnegie Mellon University.
+Mark holds a PhD in Design from RMIT University (formerly known as Royal Melbourne Institute of Technology), an MFA in Industrial Design from the University of Illinois (UIUC) and a BFA in Graphic Design from Carnegie Mellon University.